mitsuhiko/insta-website/content/docs/cli.md

 * `-e` / `--extensions`: lets you instruct cargo to consider other file extensions than `.snap`.
 This is discouraged and should only be used in certain more advanced scenarios.
-* `--no-ignore`: by default cargo install will honor common ignore files such as `.gitignore` or `.ignore`.
+* `--include-ignored`: by default cargo insta will honor common ignore files such as `.gitignore` or `.ignore`.
 When this flag is passed snapshots are also discovered if they would otherwise be ignored.
+(Legacy alias `--no-ignore`)
+* `--include-hidden`: by default cargo will not walk hidden folders.
+If this flag is provided then it will also walk into those.
 * `-q` / `--quiet`: disables output on most commands.
 * `--help`: outputs help information.
 * `--snapshot`: when provided limits the operation to a single snapshot.
 The